List of air operations during the Battle of Europe: 1939

 1 September: At 4:40am the Luftwaffe starts World War II with the terror bombing of the Polish city of Wieluń.
 At 8:00am German ground forces cross the Polish border launching the invasion of Poland.

-1 September: The Luftwaffe begins Operation Wasserkante as part of the invasion of Poland.
-The first air attacks against Warsaw start.
+1 September: The Luftwaffe begins Operation Wasserkante, the first air attacks against Warsaw, as part of the invasion of Poland.

 2 September: Single PZL.23B of the 21st Bomber Squadron of Polish Military Aviation bombs a factory in Ohlau.
 The attack represented the first Allied bombing raid to be conducted against a target in territory within the Third Reich.

 3 September: Flying officer Andrew McPherson is the first Royal Air Force pilot to cross the German coast after the United Kingdom declared war on Nazi Germany.
 Flying a Bristol Blenheim from 139 Squadron, his mission is to identify German maritime targets around Wilhelmshaven.

 3 September: The RAF launches its first raid of the war over Germany territory.
 Eighteen Handley Page Hampdens and nine Vickers Wellingtons are sent to attack the German warships moored at the Wilhelmshaven naval base.
 However poor visibility prevents the bombers from finding any targets before nightfall so they return.

 4 September: The RAF launches another bombing operation against German shipping.
 Fourteen Wellingtons from 9 and 149 Squadrons attack Brunsbuttel and 15 Bristol Blenheims from 107 and 110 Squadrons raid Wilhelmshaven bay.
 Five Blenheims and three Vickers Wellingtons are shot down through a combination of Messerschmitt Bf 109s and flak.
 They become the first British aircraft losses on the Western Front.
 Among those killed was pilot Flying Officer Brian Lightoller, the youngest son of Titanic survivor Charles Lightoller.

 4 September: The first British airman to be taken prisoner was Sergeant George Booth, a RAF Observer from 107 Squadron.
 He was captured after his Bristol Blenheim was shot down over the German coast.